 5. Save your beach holiday for winter

-The Canary Islands are wonderful in January and February.
+The Canary Islands are beautiful in January and February.
 And they're not especially expensive either.
 We went in early March, and I cannot recommend it enough.
 Stepping off the plane into bright sunshine is incredible.
 It immediately lifts your mood and makes you feel good to be alive.

 6. Take a little summer with you

-Just because it's winter, doesn't mean you have to stop summer habits – like going to the market and buying fresh food to cook at home, or going out for a nice brunch on a Saturday.
+Just because it's winter, doesn't mean you have to stop summer habits – like going to the market and buying fresh food to cook at home, or going out for a lovely brunch on a Saturday.
 Don't become a hermit.
 Arrange stuff, and treat this time of year the same as you would when it's warmer.

 If you haven't already, whack a calendar up in your kitchen and fill it with things to look forward to.
 Just having everything there to look at every day will lift your spirits.
-Yes, you've got your calendar on your iPhone but nothing beats the real thing.
+Yes, you've got your calendar on your iPhone, but nothing beats the real thing.
 Next, save a memento or photograph from each event (yes, you really can print images – try SnapFish) and pin it to a corkboard or attach to your fridge.
-Every time you see it, you'll be transported back and it'll make you smile.
+Every time you see it, you'll be transported back, and it'll make you smile.